ppy/osu-wiki/news/2024/2024-01-22-project-loved-january-2024.md

 [![](/wiki/shared/news/2024-01-22-project-loved-january-2024/1972394.jpg)](https://osu.ppy.sh/community/forums/topics/1874097)

-[James Landino - Anti Hero](https://osu.ppy.sh/beatmapsets/1972394#fruits) by ::Unlucky\1w::{ user=4820793 } and ::Ymiir::{ user=3922569 }\
+[James Landino - Anti Hero](https://osu.ppy.sh/beatmapsets/1972394#fruits) by ::Unlucky_w::{ user=4820793 } and ::Ymiir::{ user=3922569 }\
 130 BPM, 2:29 | 1.53★, 2.35★, 3.12★, 3.77★, 5.20★\
 *description written by ::wwwww::{ user=8434466 }*

 The third-place entry to come out of the [Twin Trials Contest](/wiki/Contests/Twin_Trials_Contest).
-This set managed to remain popular due to the variety that both mappers brought to the set. ::Ymiir::{ user=3922569 } with their beautifully intricate aesthetics and ::Unlucky\1w::{ user=4820793 } providing well-polished technical elements.
+This set managed to remain popular due to the variety that both mappers brought to the set. ::Ymiir::{ user=3922569 } with their beautifully intricate aesthetics and ::Unlucky_w::{ user=4820793 } providing well-polished technical elements.
 Each difficulty brings its own unique take on the song in terms of playability and aesthetics allowing any catch player to find enjoyment in this set.
 So go ahead, become the villain and give this a play!

 [![](/wiki/shared/news/2024-01-22-project-loved-january-2024/1938191.jpg)](https://osu.ppy.sh/community/forums/topics/1874096)